-Details of the management structure are presented below.
+Details of the management structure are presented in Fig. 2.1.
 All official communication and reporting lines including instructions, directives and information shall be channelled according to the organisational structure presented below.

 2.2 ROLES AND RESPONSIBILITIES

 The implementation of this CEMP requires the involvement of several stakeholders, each fulfilling a different but vital role to ensure sound environmental management during the construction phase.